teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 ## 9. Where to look next

 - Reference: [README](README.md) — protocol, keys, partyline tooling.
-- Full sources: `examples/` — fourteen shipped scripts, all covered by the test suite (statically, by real execution, and end to end through the apply pipeline).
+- Full sources: `examples/` — fifteen shipped scripts, all covered by the test suite (statically, by real execution, and end to end through the apply pipeline).